UT-DIRECT/cookiecutter-pypackage/README.rst

 Similar Cookiecutter Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+* `audreyr/cookiecutter-pypackage`_: The repository this was forked from.
+Uses
+  Travis CI for testing.

 * `Nekroze/cookiecutter-pypackage`_: A fork of this with a PyTest test runner,
   strict flake8 checking with Travis/Tox, and some docs and ``setup.py`` differences.